hashicorp/terraform-provider-aws/website/docs/r/lb_listener.html.markdown

 * `tags_all` - A map of tags assigned to the resource, including those inherited from the provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block).

 ## Import

-~> **Note:** When importing a listener with either a top-level target group ARN in the default action or a forward action with a target group ARN, you may need to include both in the configuration to avoid import differences.

 In Terraform v1.5.0 and later, use an [`import` block](https://developer.hashicorp.com/terraform/language/import) to import listeners using their ARN.
 For example: